annetthomas04/onboarding/README.md

-# Ruwa UAE - Smart Finance App
+# Ruya UAE - Smart Finance App

-A React frontend application that replicates the exact design of the Ruwa UAE finance dashboard.
+A React frontend application that replicates the exact design of the Ruya UAE finance dashboard.
 This is a modern, responsive finance app with a dark theme and gamified financial wellness features.

 ## Features

 - **Modern Dashboard Design**: Dark gradient background with glassmorphism effects
-- **Ruwa Card**: Beautiful gradient card showing balance and card details
+- **Ruya Card**: Beautiful gradient card showing balance and card details
 - **Daily Financial Tips**: Interactive tips section with carousel indicators
 - **Learning Path**: Course cards with progress tracking and locked content
 - **Quick Actions**: Grid of action buttons for common tasks